| The Two Branch Model

 -

-The development branch will be used for all
+The development branch will be used for all refactoring,

-e.g. turning project_ty from a struct
+e.g. turning project from a struct to a

-true C++ class, ditto change_ty, etc,
+true C++ class, ditto change, etc, and

-turning all the “OO done manually in C”
+turning all the “OO done manually in C” stuff

 into true C++ class hierarchies.